smichaelsen/page-router-event/Readme.md

         event: Smic\PageRouterEvent\Event\PageUriGenerated
 ````

-Your event listener receives a `Smic\PageRouterEvent\Event\PageUriGenerated` that offers:
+Your event listener receives a `Smic\PageRouterEvent\Event\PageUriGenerated` event that offers:

 * getters for input data that were used to generate the URL `->getFragment()`, `->getParameters()`, `->getRoute()`, `->getSite()`, `->getType()`
 * a getter for the generated URI `->getUri()`